Editor’s Note: This article originally published in March 2021 and was updated in May 2022 to reflect the latest.

 At the same time, companies like Salesforce that actively search for human-impact projects to fund as part of their philanthropic and sustainability efforts, have trouble finding entrepreneurs who align to their goals.

 The result has been nothing short of entrepreneurial alchemy.
-In its first year alone, UpLink has helped nearly 14,000 innovators connect, collaborate, and focus their combined energy on helping address challenges faced by impoverished and disparaged communities around the world.
+In its first two years alone, UpLink has helped nearly 30,000 innovators connect, collaborate, and focus their combined energy on helping address challenges faced by impoverished and disparaged communities around the world.

 John Dutton, now Head of UpLink at the World Economic Forum, shared a genuine sense of excitement for the platform’s progress.
 On a call with 10 of UpLink’s innovators, Dutton greeted each person by their first name with a warm sense of familiarity.

 “The [World Economic] Forum has a long tradition of seeking insights and world-renowned innovations from across the globe,” Dutton later said.
 “With UpLink, we’re looking to continue along this trajectory and go beyond the traditional ecosystems of leaders by democratizing the search for innovative solutions.”